Polymer/old-docs-site/docs/polymer/polymer.md

       </script>
     </polymer-element>

-A slight tweak of this approach will let you configure the value of the globals externally:
+A slight tweak of this approach let's you configure the value of the globals externally:

     <polymer-element name="app-globals">
       <script>